Proud to Be She

 Young women who came of age in the 1970s largely lived out those dreams and forged paths that would open doors for the next generation of women.
 In 1970, men outnumbered women at the university by 58 percent to 42%, but by 1980 the enrollment by sex was 50-50.
 Now women surpass men as a percentage.
 And career paths were unlimited: women became architects, astronomers, bankers, engineers, entrepreneurs, fighter pilots, etc. The Core Virtues Women’s History Month tab recommends numerous wonderful children’s biographies of the many trailblazers in those fields.
 And most of the women profiled, from Abigail Adams to Eleanor Roosevelt, were also proud to be wives, mothers, and homemakers.
 It would seem that with all this progress, there has never been a better time to be a woman.

 But evidence from many sources suggests the opposite.
 Last month the Center for Disease Control (CDC) released data showing that teen girls “were engulfed in [a wave of] violence and trauma.”
 And we see that reflected in news stories.
 Online bullying incidents among girls have become toxic and tragic.
 Last month fourteen-year-old Adriana Kuch was savagely attacked by other teen girls in a New Jersey high school hallway.
 Bystander girls filmed the beating, then posted it on Tik Tok, with ongoing taunts about how she “deserved it.”
-Mortified and humiliated, ninety-eight-pound, five foot two Adriana, who loved animals and worked with special needs kids, committed suicide two days later.
+Humiliated, ninety-eight-pound, five-foot-two Adriana, who loved animals and worked with special needs kids, committed suicide two days later.

 This is an extreme case with devastating consequences – but it is not isolated.
 Teen girls “beating up” on other teen girls via social media is now a national epidemic.
 For decades girls have been infamous for cliques that exclude those who are “not cool,” (satirized in the 2004 movie Mean Girls) but since 2007 “mean girls” have been armed with a new weapon: the smartphone.
 Amid screen-addicted friends, they spread shame, mockery, and self-doubt.
 No wonder the CDC finds that 57% of teen girls report themselves “persistently sad or hopeless,” and that 30% have considered suicide.